azure-contrib/socket.io-servicebus/README.md

 This project provides a Node.js package that lets you use Windows Azure Service Bus as a back-end communications channel for socket.io applications.

+Learn more about the module by watching the recent [Subscribe] (http://channel9.msdn.com/Blogs/Subscribe/Glenn-Block-Explains-SocketIO-Scale-Out-on-Service-Bus) episode.

 # Library Features

 * Service Bus Store